Shannon Seebohm: State leagues

 In 2014, Seebohm coached the Hornsby Spiders women's team of the Waratah League to the championship.
 He had coached at the club for around three and a half years when in 2015 he was promoted as the head coach of the National Intensive Training Program, which scouts talent for Basketball New South Wales.

 In 2017, Seebohm coached the Norths Bears women's team to a runner-up finish in the Waratah League.

 Seebohm joined the Newcastle Hunters women's team as head coach in 2018.
 He also served as Newcastle Basketball's director of coaching.
 He led the Hunters to the Waratah League championship in 2019.

 In December 2020, Seebohm was appointed head coach of the Townsville Flames of the NBL1 North for the 2021 season.
 He was named the NBL1 North Women's Coach of the Year after leading the Flames to a top-three finish.
 He was re-appointed Flames coach in November 2021, and went on to win his second straight NBL1 North Women's Coach of the Year in the 2022 season.

+In April 2026, Seebohm re-joined the Townsville Flames as head coach for the 2026 NBL1 North season.
+The Flames made the grand final series, but lost 2–1 to the Mackay Meteorettes.